omolazabal/notaboutmy.life/_posts/2020-04-24-run-kinect-2-on-ubuntu-20-lts.md

 </center>

 ## 5.1 Alternative Python Bindings
 There are multiple python bindings out there.
 Another one is Pylibfreenect2.
-They both accopmlish the same thing, but use a slightly different API.
+They both accomplish the same thing, but use a slightly different API.
 You can view the API for Pylibfreenect2 [here](http://r9y9.github.io/pylibfreenect2/stable/api.html) and decide which one you like better.

 Create an activate a virtual environment (optional)
 ```